 Theories vary.
 If you’ve watched Garden SOS or read the finest works of Alan Titchmarsh you may learnt the virtues of staggering the rolls.
 In reality efficiency is the organizing principle for seasoned landscapers.

-Pro landscapers don’t take shortcuts — They follow tried and tested methods and discard the superfluous.
+Our team is experienced at offering landscaping in Somerset.
+We don’t take shortcuts — We follow tried and tested methods and discard the superfluous.

 A Word On After Care …

 A hose or sprinkler should be applied to your new lawn for up to an hour a day over the next week.
 After this you can reduce the frequency to twice and ultimately once per week.
 As for mowing?
 Mow your lawn after a week at a raised setting.
 After that apply lawn care fundamentals to ensure your lawn thrives for seasons to come.